 A senior finance official has said that China must be wary of exclusion from the US dollar payments system by an adversarial Washington, following the imposition of sanctions upon Russia.

-Fang Xinghai, vice-chair with the China Securities Regulatory Commission (CSRC), said that China’s dependence upon the US dollar for international payments put it in a position of vulnerability with vis-a-vis potential sanction measures by the Trump administration.
+Fang Xinghai, vice-chair with the China Securities Regulatory Commission (CSRC), said that China’s dependence upon the US dollar for international payments put it in a position of vulnerability vis-a-vis potential sanction measures by the Trump administration.

 “Such things have already happened to many Russian business and financial institutions,” said Fang at a forum held by financial news outlet Caixin.